If you’re traveling to Morocco with children, make sure you know the entry requirements.

 - Traveling with a family friend/relative

-Why is a consent letter necessary?
+Why is a consent letter necessary to enter Morocco?

 For separated parents, a notarized letter of consent is especially important.
 This document provides official permission for the child to travel with just one of their parents.

-The letter should include important details such as the travel dates, destinations, and contact information for the non-traveling parent(s).
+The letter should include important details such as the travel dates, destinations, and contact information for the parent who is not traveling.

 If the letter is not written in French or Arabic, Moroccan authorities may request a translation.